mikenguyen13/data_analysis/_book/06-2-nonlinear_regression.md

 If we have either over or under-dispersion, it means we might have unspecified random component, we could

 -   Select a different random component distribution that can accommodate over or under-dispersion (e.g., negative binomial, Conway-Maxwell Poisson)
--   use [Generalized Linear Mixed Models] to handle random effects in generalized linear models.
+-   use [Generalized Linear Mixed Models][Nonlinear and Generalized Linear Mixed Models] to handle random effects in generalized linear models.

-## Generalized Linear Mixed Models
+# Linear Mixed Models

-### Dependent Data
+## Dependent Data

 Forms of dependent data: